If you are in care and don’t like your placement, it is important that you can explain the things you don’t like to your social worker or carers.

 If they are not in the office when you call, ask to speak to the duty social worker or your social worker’s manager.

-Children’s Services must make sure you are safe so you should be able to speak to someone when you call.
+Children’s Services must make sure that you are safe so you should be able to speak to someone when you call.

 Making a complaint